 Gather the ingredients.

 Combine the sourdough starter with the milk and flour in a large bowl that is big enough to allow the mixture to rise.

 Cover the bowl with plastic wrap and leave it on the counter overnight; the batter needs to rise and continue to develop its sourdough flavor.
-This will be your overnight sponge, the base for the pancakes.
+This will be your overnight sponge and the base for the pancakes.